 Fortunately, cleaning pacifiers isn’t much different than sterilizing bottles, a process most parents are already used to.

-Learning how to clean a pacifier is simple, and while there’s plenty of cool sterilizers on the market that streamline the process, they’re not explicitly necessary.
+Learning how to clean a pacifier is simple, and, while there are plenty of cool sterilizers on the market that streamline the process, they’re not always necessary.